AbdelrahmanElzemrany/Parameter-Estimation-For-Accurate-Model-based-control-Featuring-UR3-robot-arm-Graduation-Project-/README.md

 <img width="1907" height="913" alt="Screenshot 2026-07-15 225818" src="https://github.com/user-attachments/assets/3fbbd037-7e31-4a29-99e3-714aa2758404" />

-Figure 12 The small correction of the PD controller to handle the slight in accuracies of the estimation proccess
+Figure 12 The small correction of the PD controller to handle the slight inaccuracies of the estimation proccess

 -------------------------------------------------------------